What to bring

 Your child will need one complete change of clothes (including shoes) and a jacket to be used in emergencies.
 Children who are toilet training may need extra underwear and additional clothing during periods of frequent accidents.
 Bathing suits and water shoes are recommended for summer “water days�?.
 Please remember to provide clothing appropriate for the season.

 Parents may be asked to purchase classroom supplies at various times of the year.
-These supplies are crucial for hte continued success of the educational develpment of the children in teh classroom.
-For every $20 spent, an hour of volunteer time will be earned.
-Volunteer hours can also be earned when a person watches the children while the staff attends meetings or other scheduled events during the course of the year.
-All parent involvement is greatly welcomed and appreciated in the preschool room.
+These supplies are crucial for the continued success of the educational development of the children in the classroom.
+For every $40 spent, an hour of volunteer time will be earned.
+Volunteer hours can also be earned by volunteering to oversee the rest period during Team Meetings.

 Breakfast is provided between 7:30 and 8:30.
 Morning snack is provided between 10:00 and 10:30.
 Morning snack varies between an individual or group snack experiences.
 Afternoon or group snack is eaten together as a group at about 3:45pm.
 Depending on the snack being served, the children may be allowed to help themselves to additional snack that may be set up on a table.